Welcome to the Strategy for Mobile Optimization series in which we share all on mobile! This is part 2 of the series.

 Mashable receives a lot of traffic via social sharing.
 A significant portion of that traffic is made up of mobile visitors who come to the site looking for specific information.
 To ensure they’re able to easily find the content, Mashable offers a search function at the top right of the screen.
 Mashable’s search function is easy to spot — make sure yours is too!

 This may seem fairly obvious; after all, 65 percent of digital media is consumed on mobile, and a lot of social sharing happens on the small screen as well.
 To make Facebook share, WhatsApp share, and other social media share effortless for readers, consider adding share buttons to your mobile-friendly website – it’s a fool-proof way to engage visitors!
+And to get more readers to follow our social media profiles, install the Facebook follow button or the Facebook Messenger follow button.

 Remember: you’re aiming for a smooth, intuitive navigation to enhance visitors’ experience.
 With our social share buttons you can tailor them to look seamless across all mobile devices.